 - In the American version of Fever Pitch, Drew Barrymore's character runs across Fenway Park in the midst of the 2004 ALCS' Game 4 to prevent Jimmy Fallon's character Ben from signing away lifelong season tickets to his team.
 Although she is carted off at the end, field security allow a few moments for them.

 - Subverted in Legend (1985).
-Jack takes Lily to see the unicorns.
-Lily touches one of them and makes them vulnerable to attack, which leads to one of them being killed and one captured and the sudden onset of winter.
+Jack takes Lili to see the unicorns.
+Lili's purity lures one of them to her and makes it vulnerable to attack, which leads to one of them being killed and one captured and the sudden onset of winter.
 Later on, a fairy named Honeythorn Gump confronts Jack and demands to know if he had anything to do with it.
 Jack admits everything, but says that he did it for love.
 Instead of forgiving Jack, the Gump tells him that he must answer a riddle first.
 If he can't, the Gump will kill him.

 - In the Warrior Cats book Long Shadows, Ashfur threatens to kill Squirrelflight's kits, and also reveals that he'd already attempted to kill her father, as revenge for her breaking up with him.
 Several books later, he shows up in the cats' heaven, StarClan, and when the POV character (one of his intended victims) questions this, it's handwaved by another character as "His only fault was to love too much".
 Especially egregious when compared to a later book, as Squirrelflight herself is nearly denied admittance to StarClan because of her "crime" of raising her sister's forbidden kits.
 A potential meta reason for him not being punished for his crimes is that one of the authors said she empathizes with him because she too has done crazy things for love.